How to Deal with Dementia in a Parent

 - Label key areas: Use clear signs or photos on doors for rooms like the bathroom or kitchen.

-- Create calm spaces: Avoid overstimulation – limit background noise and use soft, familiar décor.
+- Create calm spaces: Avoid overstimulation by limiting background noise and using soft, familiar décor.

 - Secure exits: Install locks or alarms if wandering is a concern.